 My approach to psychotherapy is empathic, collaborative, and goal-oriented.
 I believe that therapy is a partnership, and I aim to provide care in a safe, compassionate, and non-judgmental environment.
-I am interested in your unique experiences and goals, and I will work with you to establish a treatment plan that fits you.
+I am interested in your unique experiences and goals, and I will work with you to establish a treatment plan that fits you and that is in line with your values (value-based living).
 An important part of my work centers around the idea that if we can change the way we think, we’ll be able to change the way we feel.
-It is my goal to help you explore the problems affecting your life currently and to address these problems and your negative thoughts using Cognitive Behavioral Therapy, in order to improve your overall quality of life and reduce pain and suffering.
+It is my goal to help you explore the problems affecting your life currently and to address these problems and your negative thoughts using Cognitive Behavioral Therapy (CBT) and Acceptance and Commitment Therapy (ACT), in order to improve your overall quality of life and reduce pain and suffering.

 I offer individual psychotherapy to adults and older adults struggling with a variety of mental health problems or stressors, including:

 - Chronic illness, Chronic Fatigue Syndrome, and other medical conditions

 - Life changes and transitions, including aging concerns, dementia, and caregiver support